Don't make the same mistakes they did

 5 Tips for Post-Collegiate Financial Sanity

-The recession may have hit college grads in recent years particularly hard, but in a recovery that remains stubbornly slow, college students can benefit from a focused approach to their education.
+The recession may have hit college grads particularly hard, but in a recovery, college students can benefit from a focused approach to their education.
 So what can you learn from yesterday's grads?
 Here are the five most common things they wish they got to do over.

 1. Choose a different major